Current Work

 Github - A few of my iOS projects.

 During the '13 spring semester, I learned objective-c and got a good grasp on programming for iOS devices.
 One of the first large projects I took on was to make a prototype app for the app competition held at Ithaca College during the spring semester.
-My team created a social app called "What Is That?", What Is That? that is based on the concept of recording yourself making a strange noise, sending that noise to a friend, and having them draw what they think the animal would look like that makes your sound.
+My team created a social app called "What Is That?", that is based on the concept of recording yourself making a strange noise, sending that noise to a friend, and having them draw what they think the animal would look like that makes your sound.

 In the time frame we had for the competition, we were able to get an app together that consisted of a home screen, a page with many different coloring options to draw a picture, a page to record sounds, and a simple mock-up of what the social side of the app could look like.
 The drawing feature of the app even allows the user to save their pictures to their iPhone's pictures.
 The competition forced us to think on our feet, and to learn how to work as a team in a limited amount of time, traits that I know will be invaluable in almost any work environment.

 For our Software Engineering class, each of the five teams was assigned a large project to complete by the end of the semester.
 My team's project was called iDiagnose.
 The goal of the project was to create an iPad app that would serve as a digital interface for the DSM-IV, or the Diagnostic and Statistical Manual of Mental Disorders.
-One of the main problems the app aimed to alleviate iDiagnosewas the difficulty of actually using a physical version of the DSM-IV.
+One of the main problems the app aimed to alleviate was the difficulty of actually using a physical version of the DSM-IV.
 The book itself is very large and cumbersome, so having a digital interface on an iPad would greatly increase the usability of the information.

 The app also included a system to keep track of patients and their diagnoses.
 Our version of the app utilized local memory for the storage of patients and their diagnostic data, but future versions would connect to an external database for storage.